 - If the package weight is more than 2 Lbs, use USPS Flat Rate Medium box.

 - Or if the package weight is more than 5 Lbs, use USPS Flat Rate Large box.

 - Otherwise, FedEx and UPS will give you the cheapest shipping options.

-How Multi-Carrier Shipping plugin for WooCommerce will help you?
+How would the Multi-Carrier Shipping plugin for WooCommerce help you?

 For the sake of understanding, let’s take an example of the following product that weighs 1 Lb.

 With the help of the Rule Table in the plugin settings, you can set the below rules.
 If you look carefully, we have selected USPS Small, Medium, and Large Flat Rate Boxes as the USPS services.
 And we have also selected the FedEx Ground and UPS Ground services.

 Here are the necessary rules that are required in order to find the cheapest shipping option among the three shipping services.
 Check it out: